ChroGPS Dash

 - Universal Compatibility: Designed for Debian 12 (Bookworm) and 13 (Trixie), including RaspberryPi OS and Armbian.
 See Supported OS Derivatives below.

-- Native SVG Charts: Server-side generated graphs for Tracking (Offset vs Freq), Statistics (Est Offset vs Std Dev), Measurements (Offset vs Peer Delay) and Satellite Visibility History (Used vs. Seen).
+- Native SVG Charts: Server-side generated graphs for Tracking (Offset vs Freq), Statistics (Est Offset vs Std Dev), Measurements (Offset vs Peer Delay) and Satellite Visibility History (Active vs. Seen).

 - Interactive Tooltips: Mouseover any data point on the charts for instant, precise values.